crypdoughdoteth/ETHDenver-Bounty-Board/README.md

 # ETHDenver-Bounty-Board

 A decentralized bounty board built using Fuel, the fastest modular execution layer!
+This is the aggregated repository with other important repositories -- We divided everything thrice: smart contract, website, and backend for the oracle and indexer.

 # Smart Contracts -- Sway Lang